-There is no denying that the most popular and wisely used e-communication environment deployed by organizations around the globe comprises of MS Exchange Server and MS Outlook.
-Both components need to support each other and work hand in hand in order to keep the communication smooth for better task flow and productivity management.
-Users often have to work in an Offline mode owing to many reasons discuss in this article.
-Let’s look at what .OST files are, how the Cached Exchange Mode helps, the reasons behind the Outlook error: “Exchange Is Currently In Recovery Mode” and how one can resolve it easily.
+There is no denying that the most popular and widely used e-communication environment deployed by organizations around the globe comprises of MS Exchange Server and MS Outlook.
+Both components need to support each other and work for hand in hand in order to keep the communication smooth for better task flow and productivity management.
+Users often have to work in an Offline mode owing to many reasons discussed in this article.
+Let’s look at what.OST files are, how the Cached Exchange Mode helps, the reasons behind the Outlook error: “Exchange Is Currently In Recovery Mode” and how one can resolve it easily.

 Why .OST Files?